claire-wang-gh/ameba-iot-docs/ameba/en/at_command/src/introduction.rst

 Overview
 ----------------
-Regarding the chip types in slave module, we commonly use AmebaLite, AmebaGreen2, AmebaSmart, and AmebaDPlus.
+Regarding the different chips in slave module, we commonly call them AmebaLite, AmebaGreen2, AmebaSmart, and AmebaDPlus.
-For their Usages, the hardware connections are generally similar, but the interfaces used are slightly different.
+For their usages, the hardware connections are generally similar, but the interfaces used are slightly different.

 There are two currently used AT command input and response methods, which can be called LOGUART mode and UART mode.

-In LOGUART mode, the log of the program is in the same window with the input and response of the AT command, but the connection of the device is relatively simple, the module can be directly connected to the PC by USB cable.
+- In LOGUART mode, the log of the program is in the same window with the input and response of the AT command, but the connection of the device is relatively simple, the module can be directly connected to the PC by USB cable.

-In UART mode, the log of program, input and response of AT commands, are presented in their respective windows, so that the results of AT commands can be displayed to the user more clearly, which can facilitate some automated testing.
+- In UART mode, the log of program, input and response of AT commands, are presented in their respective windows, so that the results of AT commands can be displayed to the user more clearly, which can facilitate some automated testing.

 However, the device connection is relatively complicated, it requires an additional designated UART port to be connected to the PC through USB2TTL cable.

-You can run ``make menuconfig`` to choice UART mode or LOGUART mode.
+You can run ``make menuconfig`` to choose UART mode or LOGUART mode.
 The procedure is as follows:

 .. code-block::